The 11 Plus – to tutor or not to tutor?

 I am not a fan of ‘hot housing’.
 I believe that children preparing for the 11+ should enjoy the process, take pleasure in learning new skills and honing existing ones.
 They should develop many skills alongside those covered in the exam so that they become a well-rounded, confident 10-year-old not just a child primed to pass a test.

 Tuition can improve their exam techniques and boost their confidence in their transition from primary school.
-If you need help finding a tutor to prepare for the exam, explore our 11 Plus tutors and entrance exam support.
+If you need help finding an 11+ tutor to prepare for the exam, explore our 11 Plus tuition and entrance exam support.

 Discover more interesting posts from our blog